You are here

 Track a Lilac Citizen Science Project

 Lilacs are broadly distributed across the nation, are quite common in backyards, and are easy to recognize.
-With a simple datasheet, members of the public take part in a citizen science effort to track the phenological activity of lilacs all across the country.
+With a simple datasheet, members of the public took part in a citizen science effort to track the phenological activity of lilacs all across the country.

 These observations are part of an effort over 60 years in the making!
 Phenology observers have been tracking lilacs since the 1950s as part of a research project to understand how plants respond to environmental change.
 These observations have enabled the creation of the USA-NPN's Spring Index models, which predict leafing and flowering in lilacs.
 These models, and associated maps, can be used to predict activity of early season plants at locations across the country and see how the timing of spring activity in a particular year compares to a long-term average.

-After submitting their observation, participants are invited to join Nature's Notebook, the USA National Phenology Network's plant and animal observation program for further phenological discovery.
+After submitting their observation, participants were invited to join Nature's Notebook, the USA National Phenology Network's plant and animal observation program for further phenological discovery.
 Participants can register the lilac they tracked as part of Track a Lilac, or select from the over 1200 species of plants and animals available on the Nature's Notebook list.